OIDC Design

 ID Token

-, represents a user credentials for successful login user,
+It’s a JWT token, represents a user credentials for successful login user,

 and includes basic user profile which defined by scope and claim.